 If you are the parent of a child who is considering placing a baby for adoption, there are surprisingly few resources available for you.
-Here is some advice based on our family’s experience aimed at helping you to both preserve and strengthen your relationship with your child as well as to help your child make a mature decision as to what will be best for the baby.
+Here is some advice for parents based on our family’s experience aimed at helping you to both preserve and strengthen your relationship with your child as well as to help your child make a mature decision as to what will be best for the baby.

 First and foremost, remember this decision is not yours to make.
 You are not the baby’s parent, and a decision to place a baby for adoption is a parental decision.
 Your child needs your unconditional love and support.
 Model positive parenting and be a sounding board and shoulder to cry on.
 Express your love for both your child and unborn grandchild often.

 Pressure your child to decide one way or another.